 Josie stood out on the porch with Carol, Houston in hand.
 Henry was currently in the house, and old Pete was somewhere off in the neighboring woods, so it was now just the three of them, a trio of figures with a backdrop of an old country farmhouse that would have looked good in a painting.

-The sun was setting, and its descent behind the eastern trees was quite beautiful, something scenic in a rustic setting that Josie was not used to.
+The sun was setting, and its descent behind the eastern trees was quite beautiful, something scenic in a rustic environment that Josie was not used to.
 She held onto Houston as she viewed it, breathless at the sight of it.

 The old woman must have noticed Josie’s expression, because she commented upon it a moment later.